 “It was a very enjoyable class.”

 How this Course Works in Just Three Days.

 A Livescience.com article helps explain why this course works and how delegates are creating Spanish sentences by the first lunch break and can communicate well in Spanish after just three days.
 This article by Jeremy Hsu, LiveScience Senior Writer, is entitled “CIA Seeks Anyone, Anyone Who Can Speak 2 Languages.”

 Four important points in the article are shown in excerpts below with my comments to show what has been wrong with traditional Spanish courses and why the Super Thinking tactic is perfect for this program.

-This three day course gets you speaking and thinking Spanish all the time so you can use and/or think Spanish every day… and communicating even from the beginning.
-In this way the education grows even when Spanish is not being spoken.
+MY COMMENT: This is the other reason why Super Thinking plus Spanish works.
+This three day course gets the delegates speaking and thinking Spanish all the time so they can use and/or think Spanish every day… and communicating even from the beginning.
+In this way, the education grows even when Spanish is not being spoken.

 The Super Thinking course first integrates the brain.
 Students learn better with relaxed concentration.
 Then the course teaches them 17 simple lessons so they know 4005 words in Spanish and can use them to create sentences.
 In this way, you can communicate in just three days.